Opposite of SUPREMACY – 35 Antonyms With Sentence Examples

 Peership The queen ruled with supremacy, isolating herself from her subjects.
 The idea of peership and equality among all was embraced by the people.

-READ: Opposite of ASSUMPTION - 35 Antonyms With Sentence Examples
+READ: Opposite of CONTROVERSIAL - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of SUPREMACY